 - Think Negatively: It is important to have a positive outlook during recovery.
 A good support system will help prevent negative thoughts during this time.
 Do not try to do this alone; accepting help is essential.
 It is also important to be patient with the healing process—the results will be worth it.

-Making heathy choices and having good communication with your surgeon will help streamline your recovery.
-If you want to learn about physical activity after a tummy tuck in more detail, check out our previous blog post.
+Making healthy choices and having good communication with your surgeon will help streamline your recovery.